What happens during a shoot?

 Depending on the time of year and weather dictating the time it starts to get dark, I aim to finish just before sunset to capture some images during the lights "golden hour".
 Morning also gives beautiful light and has the added advantage of less people around if we can start shortly after sunrise but depending on your schedule we can work the timing around your needs.
+I have to admit that I do love a nice romantic sunset and that also gives us another few minutes to get some night shots with the Eiffel Tower lit to finish with.
 I choose the start times carefully so being on time is very important.
 Make sure to plan your route in advance so you don’t arrive stressed!
 For Paris sunrise and sunset times please click here.

 What should we wear?